Keep work and play safe with these simple guidelines.

 Flying kites can cause contact with an overhead power line and provide a path to the ground.
 You may be part of that path.
 If your kite becomes tangled in a line, don't attempt to retrieve it.
 Call Power Trouble for assistance.

-Stay safe this holiday season.
+Stay safe during the holiday season.

 - Check your lights and replace burnt out bulbs.
 Toss any lights with damaged cords.